mmarini/search_app/README.md

     end

 So there were patterns emerging here:
-- Every object type had a '_id' attribute as it's primary lookup
+- Every object type had an '_id' attribute as it's primary lookup
-- The the properties specified in attr_reader and the indexable_fields were the same
+- The properties specified in attr_reader and the indexable_fields were the same
 - Each model was going to have their attributes initialized by a hash as parsed by the importer
-- The methods to get associated objects were going to find those objects in a consistant way
+- The methods to get associated objects were going to find those objects in a consistent way

 After reviewing, I decided to refactor these off into active_properties module which:
 - specifies a has_properties method which: